• Skip to primary navigation

 How to train with a power meter for VO2 max

 The basic rule of training is to train what you aim for.
-Training at VO2 max is very, very tough, so we split it up in shorter intervals.
-I prefer intervals around 3 minutes with 2 minutes active recovery.
+Training at VO2 max is very tough, so we split it up in shorter intervals.
+I prefer intervals around 3 minutes with 2 minutes of active recovery.

 Example: A 5min maximum power (MP) test shows an average power output of 391W.